How to Format SD Card to NTFS on PC and Android

 As we know, disk formatting is the process of preparing a storage device such as a memory card, USB flash drive, internal/external HDD and SSD for initial use.
 In most cases, by formatting the SD card we can solve most RAW and corruption issues.
 However, at the same time, formatting will erase data completely from the SD card for a fresh start.

 Thus, if you choose the default Windows Explorer and Disk Management to format SD card, you must copy the data, if you had any, to the other drive for a backup.
-Otherwise, feel no hesitate to download the third-party EaseUS partition manager to directly convert SD card from FAT32/exFAT to NTFS, which will cause no data loss.
+Otherwise, feel no hesitate to download the free third-party EaseUS partition manager to directly convert SD card from FAT32/exFAT to NTFS, which will cause no data loss.

 Don't miss: How to recover formatted SD card